theshark/theshark.github.io/_pages/projects/triplestrike.markdown

  A sci-fi comedy-adventure queer-romance light novel...with space pirates!

- Looking for a queer-normative space opera that's full of political intrigue, interspecies politics and romance, but is undeniably hopeful and very, very gay?
-Triple Strike might be for you!
-It's a little like if Discworld and Our Flag Means Death had a child with the aesthetic and political sensibilities somewhere between Gundam Wing and Captain Harlock.
+ Looking for a queer-normative space opera that's part adventure, part political intrigue, part interspecies politics and romance, but is always hopeful, very gay, and brimming with banter?
+If so, Triple Strike might be for you!
+It's a little like if Discworld and Our Flag Means Death had a child with aesthetic and narrative sensibilities somewhere between Gundam Wing and Captain Harlock.

  Triple Strike is G.M.
-Gray's debut novel series, and each volume includes at least seven of their illustrations plus bonus comics!
+Gray's debut novel series, and each volume includes at least seven of their illustrations plus bonus comics.

 ## Books